TimeleapLabs/www/README.md

 # Kenshi Website

-Kenshi is a blockchain company sharing its profits with their holders. \
+Kenshi is a Swiss-based blockchain company offering services such as VRF oracle, Deep Indexing with GraphQL, MQL, and Reverse-API (webhooks) endpoints for the blockchain.
-We provide services as token locker, Liquidity Bootstrapping Oracle, Smart Contract Development and Security Audits.